Universe Sandbox: Remake

-In 2011, the team began working on a complete remake of Universe Sandbox featuring an entirely different game engine, originally titled Universe Sandbox².
-Some of the new features include atmospheres being shown on planets, simulation of planet compositions and surfaces, dynamic and procedurally generated textures on stars and gas giants, a more realistic and graphic collision system, 3D charts in chart mode, simulation of stellar evolution, procedural detail in rings/particles, visualization of black holes, simulation of fluid-like objects (such as gas clouds, surface water, nebulae and protoplanetary disks, and planetary collisions) and much more.
+The first game of the series was released in 2008; in 2011, the team began working on a complete remake of Universe Sandbox featuring an entirely different game engine, originally titled Universe Sandbox^{2}.
+Some of the new features include atmospheres being shown on planets, simulation of planet compositions and surfaces, dynamic and procedurally generated textures on stars and gas giants, a more realistic and graphic collision system, control over planetary life ecosystem, 3D charts in chart mode, simulation of stellar evolution, procedural detail in rings/particles, visualisation of black holes, simulation of fluid-like objects (such as gas clouds, surface water, nebulae and protoplanetary disks, and planetary collisions) and other.
 The team demonstrated many of these features at the Unite 2012 conference.
-On November 15, 2018, the feature to share simulations through Steam Workshop was added.
-Such simulations like Planet X crashing into Earth, Venus and Mars as the planets were billions of years ago are possible.
-In December 2018, the game was renamed from Universe Sandbox² to Universe Sandbox, citing disputes over the game's pronunciation.
+On November 15, 2018, the feature to share player-made simulations through Steam Workshop was added.
+Examples of simulations include situations like Planet X crashing into Earth, Solar System in real time and position, collision of two black holes or terraformed versions of real planets like Venus.
+In December 2018, the game was renamed from Universe Sandbox^{2} to Universe Sandbox, citing disputes over the game's pronunciation.